neuralmagic/deepsparse/docs/use-cases/README.md

 # Use Cases

-DeepSparse offers three interfaces for interacting with DeepSparse:
+There are three interfaces for interacting with DeepSparse:

 - **Engine** is the lowest-level API that enables you to compile a model and run inference on raw input tensors.